holoviz/holoviews/doc/FAQ.rst

 before they will be viewable in a given backend.
 The resulting objects will still interact normally with other HoloViews objects (e.g. in Layout or Overlay configurations).

-**Q: How do I get a legend on my overlay figure?**

-**A:** Legends are generated in two different ways, depending on the ``Overlay`` type you are using.
-When using ``*`` to generate a normal ``Overlay``, the legends are generated from the labels of the Elements.
-Alternatively, you can construct an ``NdOverlay``, where the key dimensions and values will become part of the legend.
-The `Dimensioned Containers <user_guides/Dimensioned_Containers.html>`_ user guide shows an example of an ``NdOverlay`` in action.

-**Q: I wish to use special characters in my title, but then attribute access becomes confusing.**

-**A:** The title format ``"{label} {group} {dimensions}"`` is simply a default that you can override.
-If you want to use a lot of special characters in your titles, you can pick simple ``group`` and ``label`` strings that let you refer to the object easily in the code, and then you can set the plot title directly, using the plot option ``title_format="my new title"``.

-You can also use 2-tuples when specifying ``group`` and ``label`` where the first item is the short name used for attribute access and the second name is the long descriptive name used in the title.

-**Q: Where have my custom styles gone after unpickling my object?**

-**A:** HoloViews objects are designed to pickle and unpickle your core data only, if you use Python's ``pickle.load`` and ``pickle.dump``.
-Because custom options are kept separate from your data, you need to use the corresponding methods ``Store.dump`` and ``Store.load`` if you also want to save and restore per-object customization.
-You can import ``Store`` from the main namespace with ``from holoviews import Store``.

-**Q: Can I avoid generating extremely large HTML files when exporting my notebook?**

-**A:** It is very easy to visualize large volumes of data with HoloMaps, and all available display data is embedded in the HTML snapshot when sliders are used so that the result can be viewed without using a Python server process.
-It is therefore worth being aware of file size when authoring a notebook or web page to be published on the web.
-Useful tricks to reduce file size of HoloMaps
-include:

-* Reducing the figure size.
-* Selecting fewer frames for display (e.g selecting a smaller number of keys in any displayed ``HoloMap`` object)
-* Displaying your data in a more highly compressed format such as ``webm``, ``mp4`` or animated ``gif``, while being aware that those formats may introduce visible artifacts.
-* Replace figures with lots of data with images prerendered by `datashade() <user_guides/Large_Data.html>`_.

-It is also possible to generate web pages that do not actually include all of the data shown, by specifying a `DynamicMap`` as described in `Live Data <user_guides/Live_Data.html>`_ rather than a HoloMap.
-The DynamicMap will request data only as needed, and so requires a Python server to be running alongside the viewable web page.
-Such pages are more difficult to share by email or on web sites, but much more feasible for large datasets.

-**Q: How do I create a Layout or Overlay object from an arbitrary list?**

-**A:** You can supply a list of ``elements`` directly to the ``Layout`` and ``Overlay`` constructors.
-For instance, you can use ``hv.Layout(elements)`` or ``hv.Overlay(elements)``.

-**Q: Why do my HoloViews and GeoViews objects work fine separately but are mismatched when overlaid?

-**A:** GeoViews works precisely the same as HoloViews, except that GeoViews is aware of geographic projections.
-If you take an ``hv.Points()`` object in lon,lat coordinates and overlay it on a GeoViews map in Web Mercator, the HoloViews object will be in entirely the wrong coordinate system, with the HoloViews object all appearing at one tiny spot on the globe.
-If you declare the same object as ``gv.Points``, then GeoViews will (a) assume it is in lon,lat coordinates (which HoloViews cannot assume, as it knows nothing of geography), and (b) convert it into the coordinates needed for display (e.g. Web Mercator).
-So, just make sure that anything with geographic coordinates is defined as a GeoViews object, and make sure to declare the coordinates (``crs=...``) if the data is in anything other than lon,lat.